Stays at the beginning of Tenerife

 The pleasure of discovering on foot

-Using the trail network that Buenavista del Norte offers will allow you to discover corners of the municipality that you cannot access otherwise, such as the Baracán summits.
-You can enter a magical forest such as Monte del Agua, regarded as one of the best-preserved bastions of laurel forest on the planet.
+Using the trail network that Buenavista del Norte offers, will allow you to discove corners of the municipality that you cannot access otherwise, such as the peak of Baracán.
+You can aventure into a magical forest such as Monte del Agua, one of the best- preserved laurel forest on the planet.
+Depending on the altitude, you will be able to observe different strips of flora conditioned by the weather.
+Going through this trail network within the Teno Massif is a real treat for the senses.
+Put your boots on, grab your backpack and some water and, hike!